GLOSSARY OF INSURANCE TERMS

 Annuity – a contract providing income for a specified period of time, or duration of life for a person or persons.

 Appraisal – an estimate of value.

-Asset – probable future economic benefits obtained or controlled by a particular entity as a result of past transactions or events.
+Asset – probable future economic benefits obtained or controlled a particular entity as a result of past transactions or events.
 An asset has three essential characteristics: It embodies a probable future benefit that involves a capacity, singly or in combination with other assets, to contribute directly or indirectly to future net cash inflows; A particular entity can obtain the benefit and control others’ access to it; and The transaction or other event-giving rise to the entity’s right to or control of the benefit has already occurred.

 Asset Risk – in the risk-based capital formula, risk assigned to the company’s assets.

-Assigned Risk – A governmental pool established to write business declined by carriers in the standard insurance market.
+Assigned Risk – A governmental pool established to write business declined carriers in the standard insurance market.